AlibabaCloudDocs/ess/intl.en-US/API Reference/Scaling group/DescribeScalingActivities.md

 |RegionId|String|Yes|cn-hangzhou|The region ID of the scaling group to which the scaling activity belongs. |
 |PageNumber|Integer|No|1|The number of the page to return.
 Pages start from page 1.

  Default: 1 |
 |PageSize|Integer|No|10|The number of entries to return on each page.
 Maximum value: 50.

  Default value: 10 |
 |ScalingGroupId|String|No|asg-bp18p2yfxow2dloq\*\*\*\*|The ID of the scaling group. |
 |StatusCode|String|No|Successful|The status of the scaling activity.
 Valid values:

  -   Successful: The scaling activity is successful.
 -   Warning: The scaling activity is partially successful.
--   Failed: The scaling activity failed.
+-   Failed: The scaling activity fails.
 -   InProgress: The scaling activity is in progress.
 -   Rejected: The scaling activity request is rejected. |
 |ScalingActivityId.1|String|No|asa-bp161xudmuxdzofe\*\*\*\*|The ID of scaling activity N to be queried.
 Valid values of N: 1 to 20. |